PhilanthropyDataCommons/sdk/README.md

 This repository is designed to support the second approach, and there are a few gradle tasks to bootstrap the creation of those templates:

-The steps for adding support for a new language are as follows:
+#### Steps:
 1. Add a new language generator module: `./gradlew createLanguageModule -Planguage=foo`
 2. Develop the language templates.
-3. Compile the language generator module (gradle task coming soon)
+3. Compile the language generator module: `./gradlew packageLanguageModule -Planguage=foo`

+If you want to package all of the language generator modules at once you can run `./gradlew packageLanguageModules`